Looking ahead … Campus will be closed for the President’s Day Holiday on Monday, February 15.

-UCC Foundation Scholarships.
-The UCC Foundation Scholarship Application opens February 1st and closes March 11th.
-The application can be found at the following link: http://www.umpqua.edu/scholarships
+UCC Foundation Scholarships - The UCC Foundation Scholarship Application is now available!
+Applications are due March 11th.
+The application can be found at: http://www.umpqua.edu/scholarships.

 FAFSA - Be sure to fill out your financial aid application!
 The early bird gets the worm. https://fafsa.ed.gov/

 OSAC - One application gets you signed up for thousands of scholarships.
 Get started today in order to receive money to pay for your education. www.oregonstudentaid.gov.
 Early bird applications due February 16th by 5:00pm and final deadline for OSAC scholarships is March 1 by 5:00pm

 Upcoming Events and Activities

 Month of February

 Black History Month Display in the Student Center Lobby display cases.
 Presented by the Students of Color Alliance.